Posted in

 4. Start Small, But Be Consistent

-You don’t have to start big — consistency matters more than the amount.
-Thanks to compounding, even small monthly investments can grow into something huge.
+You don’t have to invest big to see results — consistency beats size.
+Thanks to the power of compounding, small investments made regularly can grow into something substantial.

 5. Automate Your Savings